Select your climate zone What is my climate zone?

 • Harvest in 12-15 weeks.
 Keep a few for your next planting.

-• Avoid growing with: Peas, Beans
+• Avoid growing close to: Peas, Beans

 Shallots are grown from small bulbs kept from the main plant.
 Once they are established, you can keep your supply going indefinitely by saving a few bulblets each year.